NixOS/nixos-homepage/src/content/blog/newsletters/2019_05-cachix-private-caches-termux-artwork-for-19-03-a-rant.md

 ---
-title: "#05 - Cachix private caches, Termux, Artwork for 19.03, a rant"
+title: '#05 - Cachix private caches, Termux, Artwork for 19.03, a rant'
 date: 2019-03-13
 description: My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style.
 ---